drivendataorg/cloudpathlib/CONTRIBUTING.md

 #### Performance testing

 Listing files with `client._list_dir`, `CloudPath.glob`, `CloudPath.rglob`, and `CloudPath.walk` are all performance-sensitive operations for large directories on cloud storage.
-If you change code related to any of these methods, make sure to run the performance tests and include both the results on your machine before the change and the ones
+If you change code related to any of these methods, make sure to run the performance tests.
+In your PR description, include the results on your machine prior to making your changes and the results with your changes.

 These can be run with `make perf`.
 This will generate a report like: